In the United States, the amount of tax you owe depends on several factors, one of them being how much money you make each year.

-Over time, tax deductions, credits, exemptions, and loopholes have modified and complicated our system.
-But at heart the American income tax system uses a relatively simple series of stepped tax rates to determine how much you owe.
+Over time, tax deductions, credits, and loopholes have modified and complicated our tax laws.
+However, the basics aren’t overly complex.
+The U.S. income tax system uses a relatively simple series of “stepped” tax rates to determine how much you owe.

 How Much You’re Taxed

 Your total tax owed is based on your adjusted gross income (AGI).
 When you complete your Form 1040 and its attached schedules, you enter all of your income from various categories, such as wages, interest and dividends, and business income.
 Then, you take various above-the-line deductions, such as contributing to an IRA or paying student loan interest.
 These deductions reduce your gross income to arrive at your AGI.

 Your AGI is used to determine your eligibility for certain tax breaks, but it’s not your taxable income.
 From AGI, you deduct either the standard deduction or itemized deductions to arrive at your taxable income.